Wondering what the GPA requirements for medical school are? Read on to learn how to turn a low GPA into a medical school acceptance!

 “Whether you're a psychology major or a business major or a biology major, we are going to look at how you did in science coursework specifically."
 Your science coursework is the most important part of academically preparing for medical school.

-Your non-science GPA consists of the grades you achieved in all other courses that don’t fall within the main science category.
+Your non-science GPA consists your grades in all other courses that don’t fall within the main science category.
 If you’re unsure which classes fall under which category, the AAMC has an AMCAS course classification guide that you can use to categorize your courses.

 If you have a grade point average that’s below average, hope isn’t lost.
 Maybe you had to work multiple jobs, or your coursework was strenuous and demanding.
 Admissions officers will look at the circumstances surrounding any poor grades.
 Getting into med school with a low GPA is possible, especially with these expert tips.